sarah-udacity/lesson-json-processor/README.md

 ## Instructions

-1. Download lesson JSONs and/or JSONs from Mocha
+1. Download lesson JSON and/or YAML files from Mocha
 2. Save JSONS in the `/jsons` folder
 3. Save YAML files in the `/yamls` folder
 4. Run the python code: